Azure/azure-sdk-for-python/azure-cognitiveservices-vision-computervision/README.md

 Several Computer Vision Python SDK samples are available to you in the SDK's GitHub repository.
 These samples provide example code for additional scenarios commonly encountered while working with Computer Vision:

-* [`examples.py`][sample_examples_misc] - Contains the code snippets found in this article.
+* [recognize_text][recognize-text]

 ### Additional documentation

-For more extensive documentation on the computervision DB service, see the [Azure computervision DB documentation][computervision_docs] on docs.microsoft.com.
+For more extensive documentation on the Computer Vision service, see the [Azure Computer Vision documentation][computervision_docs] on docs.microsoft.com.

 <!-- LINKS -->
 [pip]: https://pypi.org/project/pip/